 There is no one in the wine business more polite about breaking the rules than Jordan Salcito.
 Part girl next door, part keen entrepreneur, she has become the closest thing the wine world has to a cover girl.

-Salcito, who runs the beverage programs for all of David Chang’s restaurants, found her way to the group via the kitchen at Daniel—and later, the floor at Eleven Madison Park and John DeLucie’s Crown.
+Salcito, who ran the beverage programs for David Chang’s New York and Washington, D.C., restaurants from 2013 to 2017, found her way to the group via the kitchen at Daniel—and later, the floor at Eleven Madison Park and John DeLucie’s Crown.
 Since taking over, she’s applied Chang’s own high-low approach to wine, blending her experience in fine wine with the sort of playful curiosity that’s lead to the creation of everything from a wine cooler called “Thunderpeach” to her narrative wine list at Ko to her line of wines, called Bellus, which she produces in collaboration with some of the world’s top winemakers.

 But what does Salcito do when she’s not making wine or doing the sommelier thing?
 And what is the one thing she wishes would disappear from drink lists forever?
 Here, she describes the first time she ever got drunk, her go-to dive bar drink order and what she wants to be when she grows up.